stewones/mcpland/README.md

 # Roadmap

-- [ ] Add ability to serve SSE requests
+- [x] Add ability to serve SSE requests
 - [ ] Add ability to schedule context updates
 - [ ] Add ability to link with cursor globally
-- [ ] Add ability scaffold new mcps
+- [ ] Add ability to scaffold new mcps

 # License